 Traditionally, research in electronic support for collaboration has concentrated on collaboration processes confined inside a single group.
 Few attention has been accorded to the case of non-monolithic collaboration processes, i.e. processes in which the collaborative activities are spread dynamically among potentially many groups.
-The term "nonmonolithic" is taken from the negotiation vocabulary (see [9], pp. 4-5, 389-406), where a non-monolithic negotiation process is a negotiation process in which some parties do not behave as a unitary decision entity, i.e. a party consisting of many persons with various perceptions and goals.
+The term "non-monolithic" is taken from the negotiation vocabulary (see [1], pp. 4-5, 389-406), where a non-monolithic negotiation process is a negotiation process in which some parties do not behave as a unitary decision entity, i.e. a party consists of many persons with various perceptions and goals.

-In the field of computer support for collaborative work (CSCW), some works have addressed the issue of the group data organization in a dynamic way [3], the issue of nonmonolithic collaborative document edition [8].
+In the field of computer support for collaborative work (CSCW), some works have addressed the issue of the group data organization in a dynamic way [2], the issue of non-monolithic collaborative document edition [3].
 These works are usually poorly formalized and focus on very limited applications.
-In the field of electronic negotiations, some works addressed the issue of negotiation protocols [1] [2] [4] [5] [7] [12].
-According to [6], a negotiation protocol is "a formal model, often represented by a set of rules, which govern software processing, decision-making and communication tasks, and imposes restrictions on activities through the specification of permissible inputs and actions".
+In the field of electronic negotiations, some works addressed the issue of negotiation protocols [4] [5] [6] [7] [8] [9].
+According to [10], a negotiation protocol is "a formal model, often represented by a set of rules, which govern software processing, decision-making and communication tasks, and imposes restrictions on activities through the specification of permissible inputs and actions".
 One may consider a negotiation protocol as a collaboration protocol.
 Works in the field of electronic negotiations are usually limited to monolithic negotiations, or address a single user's point of view and do not provide support for group collaboration.
 To our best knowledge, the issue of support for both structured and non-monolithic collaboration processes has never been addressed.

-In this paper, we present the DynG (for Dynamic Groups) prototype which provides support for multiple collaboration protocols for non-monolithic collaboration protocols integrating communicative, "acting", and social aspects is presented, then group actions required to provide support for group dynamics are introduced.
+In this paper, we present the DynG (for Dynamic Groups) prototype, already introduced in [11], which provides support for multiple collaboration protocols for non-monolithic collaboration processes.
+In section 2, a model for collaboration protocols assigned to every single group is presented, including the integrated communicative, "acting", and social aspects as well as the structural and semantic validity of these protocols.
 In section 3, both the overall architecture and implementation details of the DynG prototype are described.
 Section 4 concludes the paper.

-2. Structuring Non-Monolithic Collaboration Processes
+2 Structuring Non-Monolithic Collaboration Processes

 In non-monolithic collaborative processes, collaboration always occurs inside a group.
 Even when a single collaborator works alone, it may be considered as a group consisting of only herself/himself.
 Therefore, it may be stated that a group is a non-empty set of collaborators.
 An other aspect of this kind of collaboration is that collaborators are collaborating via message exchange.
-As we would like to structure non-monolithic collaboration processes, we have to address two issues: first, a mechanism to structure collaboration inside a given group has to be proposed, which means that message exchange has to be structured, second, group dynamics have to be addressed.
+As the global collaboration is always divided into many small collaboration processes, we will only address the mechanism to structure these processes into a given group as well as the validity of this mechanism.
+The interaction between different groups with different protocols is not the subject of this paper.

-2.1.
-Collaboration Protocols
+2.1 Collaboration Protocols